jgoalby/jgoalby.github.io/games/template/readme.md

 # Most likely next
 - Scenes manage their own shortcut and label text to make them self-contained
 - Test the CMD key in the game to make sure I can respond to that shortcut
-- In menu scene,     this.mainMenuData = this.sys.game.globals.data.getMainMenu();
-  - Make a global plugin to access "global" data better
+- GenAI plugin use a html screen to input data for sending to API
-  - Will need to update types in type file

 # Things that are possibly next
 - Rename the title screen to actually title scene